 9. Soap and Water

-Soapy water is another effective home remedy to eliminate woolly aphids.
+Soapy water is another effective home remedy for eliminating woolly aphids.

-Just pour 4 tablespoons of dish soap into a bottle containing a gallon of water.
+Just pour four tablespoons of dish soap into a bottle containing a gallon of water.
 Next, make it even by shaking it well before giving the plants and pests a good spritz.

 The soap will suffocate these pests, and they’ll eventually die.